 - According to www.understood.org, ask your child during their college search where they see themselves.
 What are their strengths and interests?
 Answering these questions can help get the ball rolling.

 - Location, location, location!
 How far do you want your child to be from home?
 My daughter attended a school in our home state, about 1.5 hours away.
-Far enough for her to feel away, but close enough should we need to get to her for some reason.
+It was far enough for her to feel away but close enough should we need to get to her for some reason.
 As a parent, weigh the options of flying vs. driving to campus, at least for their first year away from home.

 - What types of accommodations and services does the school offer?
 All schools provide some kind of student support services.
 However, some offer more than others.
 According to www.parentingspecialneeds.org, Think College (www.thinkcollege.net) college search program is the only directory with programs in the US for students with intellectual disabilities.
 It’s worth checking out.